sairaraza/sairaraza.github.io/research.md

     width="940" height="600" frameborder="0"></iframe>
     -->

-## Freelance research for Norwegian Refugee Council

 ### Links between WASH infrastructure and completion of primary education

+Freelance research for Norwegian Refugee Council.
 The following illustration was the result of keyword searching 160 field studies as part of a report commissioned by NRC.
 The report can be downloaded [here](https://gitlab.com/MDEF/2018/saira.raza/raw/master/docs/assets/SAIRA%20RAZA%20WASH%20and%20Schools%20Report%20211215.pdf?inline=false)

 ![](assets/washschool.png)